 The Liquid Argon Software (LArSoft) Collaboration develops and supports a shared base of physics software across Liquid Argon (LAr) Time Projection Chamber (TPC) experiments.

 More information about LArSoft is at:

 - LArSoft Training – links to videos and presentations about LArSoft

-- LArSoft Article – introduction for general public
+- LArSoft Article – short introduction for general public

 - What is LArSoft – explains collaboration versus software aspects of LArSoft